taranos/taranoscsf-papi/README.md

 # *Taranos Pseudo-API* #

 ### What is Taranos Pseudo-API? ###
-This is high-level Python "pseudo-API" for the canonical [_Taranos:CSF_](https://github.com/taranos/taranoscsf) web APIs.
-It is intended for educational and tooling purposes and requires the [*Taranos Reference Server*](https://github.com/taranos/taranoscsf-refserver) or compatible server to function.
+This is a high-level Python "pseudo-API" for the canonical web APIs of [_Taranos:CSF_](https://github.com/taranos/taranoscsf).
+It is intended for educational and tooling purposes and expects to communicate with the [*Taranos Reference Server*](https://github.com/taranos/taranoscsf-refserver) or an API-compatible server to function.

 ### Getting Started ###